ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 We will use `nimble-unit-byte` to display file sizes in SLE tables.
 Currently, SLE displays these values with the common `KB`/`MB`/`GB` unit labels, but uses a factor of 1024 to convert between units (which is [not uncommon](https://en.wikipedia.org/wiki/JEDEC_memory_standards#Unit_prefixes_for_semiconductor_storage_capacity), but [technically incorrect](https://physics.nist.gov/cuu/Units/binary.html)).
 Whether SLE chooses to standardize on the default 1000-based byte units or the 1024-based ones, it will be a change from the current behavior.
 To ensure consistency, we will update SLE's file size pipe and search for other places where byte values are being converted so they can be updated accordingly.

-To help SLE and other clients maintain consistent formatting of number strings in and out of the table, we will provide a static function on the number column that returns a configured formatter object.
-The formatter object will expose one function that takes a number and returns a formatted string.
-Details TBD.

 ##### Examples

 ```html